rcappab/ARISE-MDS-sensor-portal/README.md

 # ARISE-MDS sensor portal

 This is a shareable version of the ARISE-MDS sensor portal.
 It is currently a work in progress.
 This documentation will be updated when the code approaches a release.
-Please note this branch is very much a WIP, and there may be a risk of breaking changes occasionally.
+Please note this is still WIP.

 ## Starting the project for the first time

+TODO: LIST REQUIRED ENV VARS FOR DEVELOPMENT AND PRODUCTION

 ```bash
 docker compose -f docker-compose-dev.yml build
 ```